 Is Crane Flies the Same as Daddy Long Legs?

 A common name that the British use for a cranefly is Daddy long legs.
-Crane flies are a species of insects that are winged, with long legs; some confuse them to be house spiders.
+Crane flies are a species of insects that have wings and long legs.
+Some confuse these Daddy long legs belonging to the type of house spider.
 However, they are not spiders.
-It is found worldwide and is a six-legged insect.
+You can find this six-legged insect worldwide.

 If You Have a Problem with Arachnids Give Us a Call